adlnet/xAPI-Spec/permissions.md

 a single agent, an anonymous group or an identified group.
 The context team of the statement SHOULD be an identified group that the members are added to.

-The LRS MUST add these agents to the group if they are not already members of that group.
-When identified groups are used, the identified group itself MUST be enrolled, rather than the members of that group.
-The LRS SHOULD NOT reject statements because agents are already part of the group.
+This instructs the GC to add these agents to the group if they are not already members of that group.
+When identified groups are used, the identified group itself SHOULD be enrolled, rather than the members of that group.

 Identified groups MAY be nested indefinitely using this verb, but each group has a maximum of one parent.
-The LRS MUST reject statements that attempt to enrol groups which already have a parent.
+Statements that attempt to enrol groups which already have a parent should be ignored.
+The statement's stored property SHOULD be used to determine priority.

 ####Unenrolled
 __http://adlnet.gov/expapi/verbs/groups#unenrolled__